artskar/scum-killfeed/README.md

 You also have to find out how to make a bot with discord API. and get a token for the "token" field in config.json and get your own channel id to place it in "target_channel".

+and place ur squad nicknames to "names" field in config.json

 You also can use bot-hosting.net to run this bot almost for free.